*This post may contain some affiliate links for your convenience. Click here to read my full disclosure policy.

 Treats worked really well for my kids (since they are rare in our house) so I’ve used M&Ms, Skittles, and mini marshmallows for reinforcing good behavior in the beginning.
-Things like sitting on the potty and waiting, pulling pants up and down, and going in the potty can all earn treats as they master the skills.
+Things like sitting on the potty and waiting, pulling pants up and down, staying dry, and going in the potty can all earn treats at the beginning.

 I also like to give incentives for reaching big milestones.
 We’ll get a $10 toy they want and display it (so it is a constant reminder) until they go like 3 days without accidents or something.